-Grace is a reporter for Retail Week.
+Grace is head of content for Retail Week.

 She covers a variety of sectors including value, sports & leisure, health & beauty and lingerie, as well as wider technology developments across retail.

 She is interested in new appointments, store formats and how retailers are keeping pace with the myriad of technological developments across the industry, from their boardrooms to shop floors.

 Burberry has recorded a decline in its full-year sales and profits, but boss Marco Gobbetti hailed the luxury retailer’s resilience as full-price sales drove momentum.